Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 Temporary Buffers & Workspace

-Deep learning frameworks (PyTorch, TensorFlow) and CUDA kernels often allocate temporary memory for intermediate computations, fused operations, or communication buffers (in multi-GPU setups).
-This is difficult to predict precisely but usually accounts for a smaller fraction (e.g., 1-2 GB, but can vary) of the total VRAM.
-It's wise to add a buffer for this.
+Deep learning frameworks (PyTorch, TensorFlow) and CUDA kernels often allocate temporary memory for intermediate steps, fused operations, or communication (in multi-GPU contexts).
+This is hard to predict precisely but usually constitutes a smaller part (e.g., 1-2 GB, but variable) of total VRAM.
+Optimized backends or compilation techniques (e.g., torch.compile in PyTorch, TensorRT) can sometimes reduce peak temporary memory by fusing operations more effectively.
+It's prudent to include a buffer for this.

 Input Data

-The batch of tokenized input IDs also resides in VRAM, but its size is typically negligible compared to parameters, activations, or optimizer states.
+The batch of tokenized input IDs also resides in VRAM, but its size is generally minor compared to parameters, activations, or optimizer states.

 Calculating VRAM for Inference

-For inference, the main contributors are Model Parameters and Activations (including the KV Cache).
+For inference, main VRAM contributors are Model Parameters and Activations (including the KV Cache).

 Total Inference VRAM ≈ VRAM_params + VRAM_activations + VRAM_kv_cache + VRAM_overhead